Monseigneur: Addressing

-Prior to the overthrow of the French monarchy in 1792, "Monseigneur" equated to His Royal Highness or His Serene Highness when used as part of the title of a royal prince, as in Monseigneur le comte de Provence.
+Prior to the overthrow of the French monarchy in 1792, the title Monseigneur equated to His Royal Highness or His Serene Highness when used as part of the title of a royal prince, as in Monseigneur le comte de Provence.
 King Louis XIV promoted the use of Monseigneur without the title as a style for the dauphin de France but this use lapsed in the 18th century.
 French royalists commonly style the current pretender Monseigneur.

 In literature

 In A Tale of Two Cities, Charles Dickens uses this honorific as a collective noun denoting the great nobility as a class.

+In Les Misérables, Victor Hugo uses this term to describe members of the clergy present in the introductory sequence of the novel.